 Common Stock REGENXBIO Inc. is offering 5,555,555 shares of common stock.
 This is our initial public offering, and no public market currently exists for our common stock.
-We anticipate that the initial public offering price will be between \$17.00 and \$19.00 per share.
-We have applied to list our common stock on the Nasdaq Global Market under the symbol "RGNX."
+We anticipate that the initial public offering price will be \$22.00 per share.
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "RGNX."
 We are an "emerging growth company" under the federal securities laws and will be subject to reduced public company reporting requirements.
 Investing in our common stock involves a high degree of risk.
 See "Risk Factors" beginning on page 10.
 Initial public offering price Underwriting discount and commissions(1) Proceeds, before expenses, to us We have agreed to reimburse the underwriters for certain FINRA-related expenses.
 See "Underwriting."
 We have granted the underwriters an option for a period of up to 30 days to purchase up to 833,333 additional shares of common stock.
 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.
 The underwriters expect to deliver the shares on or about , 2015.